 Before transferring system control to your organisation, the database architect must provide thorough documentation of both the online and local components of the data management system.
 Documentation of the online component consists of a systematic listing of validation rules and aggregation of all XML source files from the form-based interface of the data entry website.

-By using foresight and building data management systems in a modular fashion, allows permitted staff to change validation rules on fields, edit drop-downs, and make other changes to forms and basic system functions.
-Barring major changes (in which case involvement of a database architect may again be beneficial) there is minimal need for external assistance to operate and maintain the database in the long-term.
+Using foresight and building data management systems in a modular fashion allows permitted staff to change validation rules on fields, edit drop-downs, and make other changes to forms and basic system functions.
+Barring major changes (in which case involvement of a database architect may again be beneficial) there is minimal need for external assistance to operate and maintain the database in the long term.
 This saves time and costs associated with database administration.

 Data management is critically important for long-term collaborative service and client monitoring and management because collected and processed data must be comparable throughout the lifetime of services to facilitate success.
 The key components of the data management system we describe are web-based, centralised data entry and connected relational databases that perform archiving and analysis.
 By providing a means to centralise standardised data across services, clients and administrative boundaries, the system promotes the collaboration necessary to obtain meaningful conclusions from service and client monitoring and management.